 In 2021 Juneteenth was made a Federal Holiday.
 A bill was also signed in Oregon for Juneteenth to become a State Holiday the following year in 2022.

-Juneteenth in Oregon
+The History of Juneteenth in Oregon

-In Oregon, Juneteenth Oregon Celebration was founded 50 years ago by the late and beloved community leader Clara Peoples.
-The celebration of Juneteenth Oregon dates back to 1945 when Peoples introduced the tradition from Muskogee, Oklahoma, to her co-workers at the Kaiser Shipyards in Portland.
-Upon moving to Portland in 1945, Clara Peoples was surprised to learn that the Juneteenth holiday was unknown in this part of the country.
+Oregon’s Juneteenth celebration was founded 50 years ago by the late and beloved community leader and organizer Clara Peoples.
+In 1945, Peoples introduced the tradition from Muskogee, Oklahoma, to her co-workers at the Kaiser Shipyards in Portland.
+Upon moving to Portland in that same year, Clara Peoples was surprised to learn that Juneteenth was unknown in this part of the country.
 She introduced the holiday to her co-workers at the Kaiser Shipyards during their break being the first Juneteenth Celebration in Oregon.
-Later Clara helped to initiate Portland’s annual citywide Juneteenth celebration in 1972.
-Juneteenth Oregon’s celebration starts with a parade, followed by the festivities which includes live music and entertainment, art, food, educational booths, cultural booths, community resources and a children’s play area.
+Later, Peoples helped to initiate Portland’s annual citywide Juneteenth celebration in 1972.

+Every year, our Juneteenth Oregon celebrations begin with a parade, followed by an array of festivities including live music and entertainment, art, food, educational booths, cultural exhibitions, community resources and a children’s play area.

 We’re looking for event sponsors, vendors, volunteers, and parade participants for our upcoming event.
 We count on supporters like you to help make our Juneteenth Oregon Celebration successful.
 Make a donation to show your support.